cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Clock triggers, unlike other trigger functions, are executed synchronously in the main process.
 The clock trigger function signature looks like this:

+..
+   NOTE: don't use autofunction here because cylc.flow.xtriggers.wall_clock has a different signature, and instead there is special handling in XtriggerManager

 .. code-block:: python

    wall_clock(offset=None)